 What’s the single most actionable metric?

 For most people, exchange inflow/outflow read alongside MVRV.
 Large inflows during a rally often signal distribution; drying inflows during a sell-off with low MVRV can signal accumulation.
-That pairing tends to catch turning points earlier than price alone — with the standing caveat that it indicates conditions, not certainty.
+Traders commonly describe that pairing as flagging turning points earlier than price alone, but treat that as folklore rather than a finding: it describes conditions, not certainty, and it has not been shown to hold out of sample.

 Does Glassnode work for altcoins?